adidenko/powerline/README.md

 =========

 Powerline configs for gnome-shell.
 Tested and configured on **Ubuntu-13.10** under **gnome-shell**.
-Please note, this instruction will not work under any terminal emulator.
-It's confirmed to work under **gnome-shell** only.
+Please note, this instruction (fonts installation part) will not work under any terminal emulator.
+It's confirmed to work under **gnome-shell**, but it aslo should work under **konsole**.

 For further info please refer: https://powerline.readthedocs.org/en/latest/